On Cohomological Decomposition of Almost-Complex Manifolds and Deformations: Introduction

-This work has been originally developed as partial fulfillment for the first author's Master Degreee in Matematica Pura e Applicata at Universit\`{a} di Parma under the supervision of the second author.
+This work has been originally developed as partial fulfillment for the first author's Master Degree in Matematica Pura e Applicata at Universit\`{a} di Parma under the supervision of the second author.

-{\em Acknowledgments.} We would like to thank Tedi Draghici, Tian-Jun Li and Weiyi Zhang for their very useful comments and for pointing us the reference \cite{draghici-li-zhang1}.